Exact and Approximate Counting of Database Repairs: Introduction

-A database is inconsistent if it does not conform to its specifications given in the form of integrity constraints.
-There is a consensus that inconsistency is a real-life phenomenon that arises due to many reasons such as integration of conflicting sources.
-With the aim of obtaining conceptually meaningful answers to queries posed over inconsistent databases, Arenas, Bertossi, and Chomicki introduced in the late 1990s the notion of Consistent Query Answering (CQA)~\cite{ArBC99}.
-The key elements underlying CQA are (i) the notion of {\em (database) repair} of an inconsistent database $D$, that is, a consistent database whose difference with $D$ is somehow minimal, and (ii) the notion of query answering based on {\em certain answers}, that is, answers that are entailed by every repair.
-A simple example, taken from~\cite{CaCP19}, that illustrates the above notions follows:
+Consistent query answering (CQA) is an elegant framework introduced in the late 1990s by Arenas, Bertossi, and Chomicki~\cite{ArBC99} towards a mechanism for querying inconsistent databases that allows us to deliver meaningful answers to queries that can still be obtained from inconsistent data.
+The key elements underlying the CQA approach are: \begin{enumerate} \item the notion of {\em (database) repair} of an inconsistent database $D$, that is, a consistent database whose difference with $D$ is somehow minimal, and \item the notion of query answering based on {\em certain answers}, that is, answers that are entailed by every database repair. \end{enumerate} A simple example, taken from~\cite{CaCP19}, that illustrates the above notions follows: